abondance68/transparent_proxy_pattern/README.md

 Those 2 last contracts are verified on goerli.etherscan.io but not the first one.

-Once done, go to your cli  and enter the hardhat console by typing :<br>
+Once done, go to your cli  and enter the hardhat console by typing:

 ```
 npx hardhat console --network goerli

 ```
 <br>